talarsen/JavaScriptJournalAndProjects/README.md

 [build a simple triangle](buildTriangle.js)

-[Simple forEach method program: loops through an array and adds 100 to any number in the array that is divisible by 3]
+[forEach method program: loops through an array and adds 100 to any number in the array that is divisible by 3] (forEach.js)